 TVCC’s distance learning program utilizes the following technologies:

-- Synchronous, two-way live instructional television (ITV) or by utilizing Zoom web conferencing to provide instruction to students apart from the instructional site.
+- Synchronous, two-way live interaction by utilizing Zoom web conferencing to provide instruction to students apart from the instructional site.

 - Asynchronous online instruction, referred to as e-Courses, that utilizes the Canvas Learning Management System (LMS) and Panopto video software for the online platforms.